pypackaging-native/pypackaging-native/docs/key-issues/gpus.md

   access with CUDA C(++).
 However, since PTX code does not support MVC, PTX compiled with a particular CUDA runtime may not work if run on a system with an older driver.
 This fact has two consequences.
-First, libraries that package CUDA code will not benefit from MVC.
+First, libraries that package PTX code will not benefit from MVC.
 Second, libraries that leverage any sort of JIT-compilation pipeline that generates PTX code will _also_ not support MVC.
 The latter can lead to more surprising behaviors, such as if a user has a newer CUDA runtime than driver and then uses